Student Wins an Apology, $25,000 from School for Banning His Trump Shirt

-The principal of Liberty High School in Hillsboro has settled a lawsuit with the Principal agreeing to apologize to a student who was told to go home or cover up his “Donald J. Trump Border Wall Construction Co.” shirt last January.
+A student at Liberty High School in Hillsboro has settled a lawsuit.
+The Principal agreed to apologize to the student who was told to go home or cover up his “Donald J. Trump Border Wall Construction Co.” shirt last January.
+The school district is also paying out $25,000 to the student to pay for his lawyer.

 Addison Barnes, who has since graduated, was suspended for wearing the shirt backing Trump’s border wall.
 After the suspension, he sued the school, the Principal, and the district.